Law

 • And most importantly: Apply early!

-Why should I apply to UC's law school?
+Why should I apply to Cincinnati Law?

 We're glad you asked!
-UC Law is uniquely situated as one of the smallest urban law schools in the nation.
+Cincinnati Law is uniquely situated as one of the smallest urban law schools in the nation.
 What's more, we are THE law school in Cincinnati, giving our students access to more than 800 law firms, eight Fortune 500 companies, various state and federal courts including the Sixth Circuit Court of Appeals, and a diversity of industries.

 Being the only law school in Cincinnati lets us tap into the city's incredible legal network, allowing us to guarantee externships for every student, offer unique clinical programs, and ensure that you spend significant time experiencing the law beyond the classroom.